windywinter/paxos/README.md

 # paxos

-Here is the initial version of master, which you can use to test your program.
+Here is the initial version of master.

 However, I haven't finished the grading.py.
 You can test your program using the current master.py and write your own test files.